RinkiJhunjhunwala/To-Do-App/README.md

 - **User Profile** management for a personalized experience

 ### 📝 **Task Management**
-- Add, edit, and delete tasks with titles, descriptions, and due dates
+- Add, edit, and delete tasks with titles
 - Mark tasks as **completed**
 - Organize tasks into categories or labels (Work, Personal, College)